maiste/maiste.fr/static/pages/logging.md

   - [ ] Add some documentation everywhere, please!
   - [ ] Improve the separation between actions and model and move the code in `lib/`
   - [ ] Use the _"forest"_ language to describe all of this!
-  - [ ] The D2 system available for the `blog.ml` too
+  - [✔️] The D2 system available for the `blog.ml` too
 - [ ] Start the blog back and write regularly about what I learn,

 ## 2025

+## 2025-01-17

+The code makes the blog capable of using `d2` diagrams too, the same way `wiki.ml` does.
+Finish the mock design on Pen Pot.
+All I need is to implement the CSS.
+For future me, it needs to be done in an atomic way: I write the new CSS and HTML files and just switch the path ultimately.

 ## 2025-01-10

-The wiki is now able to directly extract `d2` diagrams from the markdown file and extract the diagrams to a svg and swap the graph code block with a newly create svg image.
+The wiki is now able to directly extract `d2` diagrams from the markdown file and extract the diagrams to an SVG and swap the graph code block with a newly create SVG image.
 It now requires `d2` to be able to build the full wiki.

 ## 2024